 The Neuromuscular Clinic at the University of Colorado Hospital continues to serve as a regional referral center for the eleven-state area, with 1200 new patients and 2100 follow-up visits annually.
-The clinic and neuromuscular program are directed by Matthew Wicklund, MD, and includes Dianna Quan, MD, director of the Electrodiagnostic laboratory, Vera Fridman, MD, Stacy Dixon, MD, PhD, Laura A. Foster, MD, Thomas Ragole, MD, Varun Sreenivasan, MD, Debra O’Reilly, PA, Nicole Brock, NP and a neuromuscular fellow.
+The clinic and neuromuscular program are directed by our Interim Section Head Dianna Quan, MD, director of the Electrodiagnostic laboratory, Vera Fridman, MD, Stacy Dixon, MD, PhD, Laura A. Foster, MD, Thomas Ragole, MD, Varun Sreenivasan, MD, Debra O’Reilly, PA, Nicole Brock, NP and a neuromuscular fellow.
 The clinic has a close working relationship with the neuromuscular clinic at Children’s Hospital Colorado, so that children with chronic neuromuscular conditions can successfully transition to adult care.

 We interpret 180 muscle/nerve biopsies, perform 250 muscle and skin biopsies and conduct 1250 electrodiagnostic (EMG/NCVs) studies, annually.
 Our multidisciplinary clinic for ALS and other neuromuscular disorders includes physical, occupational and speech therapy, a dietitian, a social worker, an orthotist, a durable medical equipment vendor and research coordinators.
 The clinic is sponsored by the Muscular Dystrophy Association (MDA) and the Amyotrophic Lateral Sclerosis Association (ALSA).
 Patients are discussed in a weekly staff meeting.

-Dr. Quan is director of the neuromuscular fellowship program, and Dr. Wicklund is the director of the muscle pathology fellowship programs.
+Dr. Quan is director of the neuromuscular fellowship program, and interim director of the muscle pathology fellowship programs.
 Our neuromuscular fellowship program is ACGME approved and includes rotations at University of Colorado Health and Children’s Hospital Colorado.
 The muscle pathology fellowship program is UCNS accredited.
 Fellows are required to complete a performance improvement project and are given the opportunity to participate in clinical research.
 Over the years, some have conducted independent research in a second year of fellowship and are now academic physicians at other universities.
 Our pediatric and adult neuromuscular faculty physicians attend a monthly neuromuscular research conference and are integrated into all of the educational programs of the Department of Neurology.

 To make an appointment: